Big, bigger, Phuket

 Samet Nangshe Viewpoint – Day trip to an epic panoramic view

-We would have loved to have visited the Samet Nangshe viewpoint (or perhaps even spent a night there), but the car journey felt a long with our 5-month-old baby.
+We would have loved to have visited the Samet Nangshe viewpoint (or perhaps even spent a night there), but the car journey has felt a bit long with small babies on both of our trips to Phuket – so it remains on our bucket list!

-That said, the view over Phang Nga Bay looks absolutely stunning and we can only imagine how magical the sunrises and sunsets must be there.
+That said, the view over Phang Nga Bay looks breathtaking.
+We can only imagine how magical the sunrises and sunsets must be there.

 Fortunately, when we flew on to Koh Samui, we were lucky enough to have a window seat with a perfect view of the islands in Phang Nga Bay!